 Where is Niall Quinn now?

-A Premier League legend who played at the top level for nearly 20 years, Niall Quinn retired from playing in 2002 after a successful six years playing for Sunderland.
+Former Premier League striker Niall Quinn hung up his boots in 2002 after six successful years playing for Sunderland.

-Upon retiring, Quinn spent time coaching at Sunderland on a part-time basis and released his autobiography to much criticial acclaim
+Upon retiring from playing, Quinn spent time coaching at Sunderland on a part-time basis and released his autobiography to much criticial acclaim

-In 2006, Quinn fronted a consortium of wealthy Irish investors which bought a controlling stake in Sunderland and was made manager and chairman of the club.
+In 2006, he fronted a consortium of wealthy Irish investors which bought a controlling stake in Sunderland and was made manager and chairman of the club.

-In February 2012, Quinn left his role at Sunderland and relinquished all ties with the club stating that he wanted to spend more time with his family and concentrate on his other business interests including a satellite broadband company.
+After a brief spell as Sunderland’s Director of International Development he left the club to spend more time with his family and concentrate on his other business interests including a satellite broadband company.

 In May 2016, Quinn set up a new initiative called Catch A Falling Star which aims to educate athletes in their psychological well-being before they retire and attempt to combat potential depression.

-The initiative is a project close to Quinn’s heart as he personally suffered from depression upon retiring from playing.
+The initiative is a project close to his heart as he personally suffered from depression upon retiring from playing.

 Niall Quinn was a guest on Sky Sports programme The Fantasy Football Club in 2014 where he picked the eleven best players he had ever played with in their #One2Eleven section of the show.